What are common issues when using ImageMagick with PHP scripts?

 Related Questions

-- What are some best practices for creating and displaying color tables in PHP?
+- What are the best practices for naming tables and columns in PHP to ensure clarity and readability?